The Guardian newspaper has reported this week that the Test of English for International Communication (TOEIC) is the latest Immigration

 As the concerns mount about the operation of the hostile environment policy and its impact on:

-refusals without opportunity to explain discrepancies in tax figures or provide explanations;
+application refusals without opportunity to explain discrepancies in tax figures or provide explanations;

 • Those seeking to rent accommodation and facing discrimination by private property owners because of the extra paperwork imposed on property owners renting houses to migrants.